ChartreuseK/PETTERM/README.md

 Requires 8kB of RAM.
 (For 4kB PET's please use 0.4.0 version or prior for now.)

+## Features

+- Can work with a 40 or 80 column PETs with either the graphics or business keyboard.
+- Can be loaded from tape or disk.
+- Works on all versions of BASIC including the oldest PET 2001s with BASIC 1.
+- Can work with as low as 8kB of RAM.
+- Requires only a simple two wire serial interface.

 ## Usage

 - Off/Rvs key acts as a Ctrl key.